Publishing Dashboards to GitHub Pages

 private- Create a private repository (default:FALSE)- Example:

-publish_dashboard(private = TRUE) - Use this if your dashboard contains sensitive information
+publish_dashboard(private = TRUE) - Use this if your dashboard (code) contains sensitive information

 - Example: